richrdkng/OpenMeetings-Bookmarklet/README.md

 Contribution
 ------------

 **Feel free to participate, improve and fork.
-I'd be glad to see the improvement of this script.**
+I'd be glad to see the improvement of this bookmarklet.**

 License
 -------